floesche/LED-Display_G4_Firmware/docs/index.md

 1. Go to *Tools*{:.gui-txt} ­→ *Programmer*{:.gui-txt} and select *Arduino as ISP*{:.gui-txt} (not ArduinoISP!!!)
 1. Connect a driver board to the driver shield board[^2]
 1. Connect driver shield to the Arduino shield via ribbon cable[^1]
     1. Select subdevice using dip switch.
-Up is selected ­only one should be up at a time[^3].
+Away from the panel means "on", ­only one should be up at a time[^3].
     1. Go to *Tools*{:.gui-txt} ­→ *Burn Bootloader*{:.gui-txt}
     1. Open the `driver.ino` sketch
     1. Go to *Sketch*{:.gui-txt} ­→ *Upload Using Programmer*{:.gui-txt} to upload sketch to panel.